rlmcneary2/react-modal-queue/README.md

 };
 ```

-When you need to display a modal element use `raiseModalElement()`.
+When you need to display a modal use `raiseModalElement()`.
 This function takes a single argument: an instance of ModalOptions with information about the modal, and returns a function that can be used to dismiss the modal when it is no longer needed.

 ```javascript
 import { raiseModalElement } from "react-modal-queue";